lxgr-linux/buildaur/README.md

      --listhooks       : Lists all available and installed hooks<br>
      --hook-activate   : Activates a hook<br>
      --hook-deactivate : Deactivates a hook<br>

+     When 'all' is given as argument for --hook-activate and --hook-deactivate the action applyes to all hooks.

 # Config file